GB RANKING5

 - Likes: Reading, football (he supports Man City) and watching films.
 If he wasn’t a tennis player he’s be a zookeeper because he loves animals.

-- Family: Sister Naomi is also a professional tennis player and trains at the Northern.
+- Family: Sister Naomi was also a professional tennis player.

 Tennis Career